raghavthapar/Github-Notes/Github.md

 - If we just run git pull on a branch then, by default it will:
   1. Take the remote as origin.
   2. Will pull the branch whose tracking connection is there with my current branch.

+## Public Repos

+- Accessible to everyone on the internet
+- Anyone can see the repo on Github

+## Private Repos

+- Only visible to the owners and the ones who have been granted access.